In this section

 match

-The function that requires the only argument media_types, i.e. the array of strings describing MIME types.
-Each string in the list must have one of the following forms: "type/subtype", "type/*" or "*/*".
+Function that accepts one mandatory argument—media_types, which is an array of strings describing MIME types.
+Each string in the list must be formatted as follows: "type/subtype", "type/*" or "*/*".

 Returns a Boolean value:

-true—if MIME type of the body matches to any of the specified strings (not case-sensitive) or the array contains the string "*/*".
+•true—if the MIME type of the body matches any of the specified strings (case-insensitively), or the passed array contains the "*/*" string;

 Function